xiuchengquek/kingfisher/README.md

 ## Dependencies

 1. SQL Database - Currently KingFisher is running on MySQL.
 Other dialects of SQL might work but have not been tested yet.
+    - You must have a running instance of mysql before start the application
+    - See [application.properties](application.properties) and the section on [Configuration](##Configuration) for more infomration
 2. Java -  KingFisher have only been tested on Java 8.
 3. Maven - KingFisher have only been tested on maven3 ( 3.3.3 to be specific)

 ## Getting Started - Introduction

 Kingfisher is a Java Spring-boot application currently configured to work with SQL databases.
 To configure your database settings please edit `application.properties` file found in `src/main/resources`.

+## Configuration

 For more information regarding configuration of the `application.properties` please refer to [guide](http://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html#boot-features-external-config-placeholders-in-properties)
 By default, kingfisher will use the following environment variable for your database settings.

 1. `$sql_address` - address of your mysql server. for eg. `localhost/kfisher`
 2. `$sql_user` -  username for connecting to your MySQL server e.g. `kingfisheruser`
 3. `$sql_pass` - password used to access the MySQL.
+4. `$server_port` - port in which the application will bind to

+## Working Demo :

+A working demo has been deployed on http://kingfisherapp.z9wprtyrwa.us-west-2.elasticbeanstalk.com/

 ## Building / Testing KingFisher